bopindux/VillagePeace/README.md

 Minecraft Vanilla JAR Mod using the [jarmod-buildsystem-2](https://github.com/Earthcomputer/jarmod-buildsystem-2).

 The mods only consists of vanilla patches:
-- gamerule disableRaids
+~~- gamerule disableRaids~~ (1.14.4 vanilla now has this gamerule already)
 - gamerule disableIllagerPatrols
 - gamerule disableZombieSiege
 - Multiplayer: one player sleeping sufficient to set daytime

-The mod is currently for 1.14.2.
+This branch is for 1.14.3.
+Note, that it only compiles with manual changes due to problem in mappings.
+See commit message.

 ## Why this mod
 When Minecraft 1.14 came out I wanted to use the new features (blocks!) on my old map,